pytorch-labs/torchfix/README.md

 To get the LU factorization see `torch.lu`, which can be used with `torch.lu_solve` or `torch.lu_unpack`.

 `X = torch.solve(B, A).solution` should be replaced with `X = torch.linalg.solve(A, B)`.

+## License
+TorchFix is BSD License licensed, as found in the LICENSE file.